What Is Ethical Down?

 The standards of GTDS certifications are more stringent than those for RDS certifications because they apply further back in the supply chain.
 GTDS requires that the above requirements are met starting in parent farms, where the eggs for the down-producing birds are sourced.
 RDS only requires from hatchling to final product.

 Downpass is a German ethical-down certification that specializes in bedding, some of which is sold in the United States.
 Downmark is a Canadian ethical-down certification.

 You can now find retailers that are committed to only using ethically-sourced down.
 Patagonia and REI are two of the leaders, carrying a variety of companies that prioritize humane sourcing.

 Some companies go far above the standards required by either the RDS or GTD by hand-harvesting molted feathers from geese and ducks that aren’t raised to be used for food.
 These companies will typically have one or more ethical-down certifications while also sharing their commitment to animal welfare with their customers.
 One of our favorites is Tundra, a company that creates high-end sleeping bags.

 If you spend the time and money to purchase a high-quality, humanely-sourced down product, you’re likely to enjoy many years of warmth and comfort.
-And if you are unable to afford ethical down, you can always opt for imitation-down products.
-These are often easier to launder and much more affordable.

 Eco-conscious consumers create the demand for companies and farms to live up to a higher standard.
 By using your money to support companies that are doing the best for their customers and the planet at large, you can help to create a better world for the animals that we depend upon for food, bedding, and more.
 When you think about the lives that you improve, it’s a small cost to pay.